typescript-ruby/typescript-src-ruby/README.md

 # Typescript::Src

-TODO: Write a gem description
+TypeScript source files in a gem.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's `Gemfile`:

     gem 'typescript-src'